-The first six levels are available, but I received only the first three levels for review.
+While all levels are available, I received only the first three levels for review.
 For each level there are a student book and a teacher guide plus optional DVD lesson presentations and lesson plans.

 The design of each course changes to suit the skills and techniques to be mastered.
 All levels require presentation by a teacher, although using the optional DVD lessons taught by Brett Vaden will cover much of the teaching.
 These courses are not for independent study.
 Some lesson activities that are directed by the teacher are described only in the teacher guide or on the DVDs and not in the student book.
 The parent or teacher will need to take some time in advance to become familiar with the format of the lesson presentations, but after the first few lessons the courses should be fairly easy to teach.